Regarding the mechanics of paternal abortion/paternal surrender, I think an opt in arrangement would be best.

 Women already have reproductive freedom.
 She can abort her biological child.
 She can put her biological child up for adoption.
 She can abandon her biological child in all 50 US states thanks to Baby Moses laws.
 Extend this freedom to men.
 The heavens will not fall upon us.

-The fertility rate amongst the native population in Europe and North America is now about 1.5 children per woman of reproductive age.
+The fertility rate amongst the native population in the English speaking world is now about 1.8 children per woman of reproductive age.
+It is less than 1.5 children per woman of reproductive age in countries such as Germany, Italy and Japan.
 I believe that the natural justice measures I propose above will raise this to around 2.5 children per woman of reproductive age, well above replacement level.
 Globalist politicians will no longer have any excuse to import people from the alien cultures of the Middle East or Mexico.

 Aside from equality before the law, another basis for the success of (western) civilization is monogamous marriage.
 My natural justice measures will strengthen the institution.
 Men will no longer be entrapped in marriage.
 What is the point in forcing a man who does not wish to be father to be father?
 How is that in the best interest of the child?